Iroquois Ridge High School: Layout

 Iroquois Ridge High School has three stories, each of which is dedicated to a particular academic field.
 The first floor is dedicated to courses relating to business studies, the arts, technologies, and physical education.
 The second floor is devoted to modern languages, social studies, and computer sciences.
 The second floor is also home to the library and three computer labs.
 The third floor holds mathematics classrooms and science labs.

 Facilities

 For recreation, Iroquois Ridge High School has a large gymnasium, a soccer/football field surrounded by a 400-meter track with a long jump pit, and a fitness centre.
-Across from the school is the Iroquois Ridge Community Center, which houses a 25-metre swimming pool and the public library.
+Across from the school is the Iroquois Ridge Community Centre, which houses a 25-metre swimming pool and the public library.
 The Town of Oakville maintains two baseball parks behind the school, a hockey and soccer field, a basketball court and a tennis court next to the school.
 The school itself also houses a library, two art rooms, two music rooms, an auto workshop, a construction workshop, a theater, a cafeteria, and numerous computer and science labs.